remap/ndnrtc/cpp/INSTALL.md

 NDN-RTC library is statically linked to its prerequisites.
 Therefore it's important to verify that all prerequisites which are C++ libraries were built using the same standard c++ library (either libc++ or libstdc++) - otherwise, linking stage will fail.
 This can be ensured by passing flag `-stdlib=libc++` or `-stdlib=libstdc++` to the compiler.
 Please, make sure that all prerequisites were built against the same version of standard library (especially WebRTC and NDN-CPP).
 WebRTC is usually built against libstdc++.
 In general it makes sense to pass `-stdlib=libstdc++` flag while building other prerequisites.
 In further instructions the preference is given to libstdc++ library.

-NDN-CPP
+NDN-CPP (v0.7)
 --
 NDN-RTC uses Boost shared pointers.
 As NDN-RTC highly relies on NDN-CPP, types of shared pointers used in NDN-CPP and NDN-RTC should be the same.

 In order to build NDN-CPP with boost shared pointers it's not enough to install them on the system, as NDN-CPP gives priority to the standard shared pointers.
-Therefore, to build NDN-CPP static library using Boost and libstdc++, one should configure NDN-CPP like this (given that the Boost library is installed on the system):
+Therefore, to build NDN-CPP static library using Boost and libstdc++, one should configure NDN-CPP like this:
 <pre>
-$ ./configure --with-std-shared-ptr=no --with-std-function=no CXXFLAGS="-stdlib=libstdc++" --enable-shared=no
+$ ./configure --with-std-shared-ptr=no --with-std-function=no CXXFLAGS="-stdlib=libstdc++ -I &lt;path_to_Boost_1.54.0_folder&gt;" --enable-shared=no BOOST_LDFLAGS="-L &lt;path_to_Boost_1.54.0._stage_lib_folder&gt;"
 </pre>

-WebRTC
+WebRTC (branch-heads/44)
 --
-Here are the detailed instructions on [how to build WebRTC](http://www.webrtc.org/reference/getting-started).
+Here are the detailed instructions on [how to build WebRTC](http://www.webrtc.org/native-code/development).

 By default, WebRTC is built for 32-bit architecture (event on 64-bit machines).
 To override this behavior run:
 <pre>